Witchfinder General-1968

 Grade: B+

-Invasion of the Body Snatchers (1956), released during the mid-1950s, a time of post-War World II unity and prosperity in America where neighborhoods snuggled cheerily by the fireplaces with nary a care in the world, sought to make the public paranoid and it worked.
+Invasion of the Body Snatchers (1956), released during the mid-1950s, a time of post-War World II unity and prosperity in America where neighborhoods snuggled cheerily by the fireplaces with nary a care in the world, sought to make the public paranoid, and it worked.

-Thanks to a foreboding premise audiences got to ponder the possibilities of pod people cloning human beings and invading the planet, scaring the daylights out of the masses, and resonating with critics.
+Thanks to a foreboding premise, audiences got to ponder the possibilities of pod people cloning human beings and invading the planet, scaring the daylights out of the masses, and resonating with critics.

 Set in the fictional sunny California town of Santa Mira, the film gets off to an exciting start as we witness a screaming man in an emergency room attempting to be calmed by staff.
 The harried man claims to be a doctor and recounts, via flashbacks, the events leading up to the present day.

-Our main character, Dr. Miles Bennell (Kevin McCarthy), and his ex-girlfriend Becky (Dana Wynter) team up after several of his patients report relatives acting robotic and downright strange.
+Our main character, Dr. Miles Bennell (Kevin McCarthy), and his ex-girlfriend Becky (Dana Wynter) team up after several patients report relatives acting robotic and strange.

-When half-created bodies in pods are soon discovered, Miles and Becky know there is something amiss in their town and race to figure out the mystery of the “pod people” while most of the town turns into emotionless human-like beings.
+When half-created bodies in pods are soon discovered, Miles and Becky know something is amiss in their town and race to figure out the mystery of the “pod people” while others turn into emotionless human-like beings.

-The big revelation is that the epidemic is caused by an extraterrestrial life form.
-Their intention they explain is for humanity to lose all emotions and a sense of individuality, creating a simplistic, stress-free world.
+The epidemic is caused by extraterrestrial life.
+The intention is for humanity to lose all emotions and a sense of individuality, creating a simplistic, stress-free world.

 The peaceful tranquility of the United States of America was in danger of being overtaken, the film exclaimed, and viewers fell for the scare tactics.

-The film was created to be a political allegory and boy did this sure work.
+The film was created to be a political allegory, and boy did this sure work.

-Invasion of the Body Snatchers, therefore, suffers from some poor aging and a message rethink and teeters on feeling dated.
+Invasion of the Body Snatchers suffers from poor aging and a message rethink and teeters on feeling dated.

-The characters never think outside the box; only in straightforward terms so the motivations are earnest.
+The characters never think outside the box, only in straightforward terms, so the motivations are earnest.

 Double-billed with the equally frightening The Day the Earth Stood Still (1951) would make for delicious 1950s science-fiction viewing.